 SEP matches SFUSD teachers with UCSF volunteers (graduate students, postdoctoral fellows, research scientists, and faculty) to plan and co-teach a series of investigative science lessons around biological, physical, and/or earth science topics.
 Generally, one teacher partners with two to three UCSF volunteers to teach a minimum of three lessons.

-In June 2023, SEP will offer a 3-day summer institute focused on the kindergarten Push and Pull and the 4th grade Vision and Light Amplify Science unit.
+In June 2024, SEP will offer a 3-day summer institute focused on the Elementary Amplify Science units.
 Each grade-level institute will be co-taught by two teachers who have experience teaching the unit.

 The paid two-week long Cellular Construction Workshop brings high school students and teachers together to learn about cellular engineering while using robots to solve challenges similar to those faced by cells.
 Cellular engineering applies knowledge of how cells (and systems of cells) are built, make decisions, and accomplish tasks in order to develop new cell-based technologies.
 Teachers experience problem-based learning modules that integrate NGSS engineering practices and life sciences curriculum and are given lesson materials to bring cellular engineering into their own classroom.